 Even if they bear children, I will slay their cherished offspring.”

-These curses were fulfilled when Jerusalem was first destroyed in 586 BCE (see here for history of Jews).
+These curses were fulfilled with the first destruction of Jerusalem in 586 BCE (see here for the history of the Jews).
 When the prophet Isa al Masih withered the fig tree, he was symbolically prophesying another coming destruction of Jerusalem and Jewish exile from the land.